Plumbing and drainage applications

 A combined sanitary drain is a private sanitary drain which connects two or more properties to one common Queensland Urban Utilities (QUU) sewer connection point.
 The first property on the combined sanitary drain will usually have the QUU sewer connection with a private drain running through this and neighbouring connected properties.
 To find out if you have a combined sanitary drain on your property, contact Council's Plumbing Services Group on 07 3403 8888.
 Copies of the sanitary drainage plan for the property and/or adjoining properties may be available for purchase from Council.

 Combined sanitary drains and plumbing assessment

-The options for new plumbing installations and renovations will depend on whether the building is a dwelling or a commercial/multi-unit building.
+The options for new plumbing installations and renovations will depend on the type of building.

 The maximum fixture unit load for the combined sanitary drain will be apportioned equally across each individual lot served by the drain.
 Plumbing applications lodged for a lot served by the drain will be assessed against that lot's portion of the maximum fixture unit load.
 Applicants will be advised of their options during assessment by Council.